May 18, 2016

 And here are some other things to remember...

 - Not too Short, Not too Long: Getting the length of your application right can be tricky business.
-We do not use word counts to restrict your answers as we believe every project is unique and applicants express themselves differently.
-However, there are applications that are too short to fully understand the proposal and ones that are too long for the jury to digest.
+We have provided word counts maximums to give you an idea of what we're looking for.
+There are still applications that are too short to fully understand the proposal and ones that are too long for the jury to digest.
 Each question in Section C: Project Information corresponds to one of the four assessment criteria that the jury uses to score projects.
 Make sure to address each of these criteria fully.
 This usually requires more than one paragraph and not more than a page.

 Now you know what to do before you hit send on your Artists in the Classroom grant application!